CircusAndCode/Js-Music-Player/README.md

 # JS-Music-Player

-Music player for the #CircusAndCode website made using HTML 5 audio, CSS, and JS
+Music player for the #CoutureAndCode website made using HTML 5 audio, CSS, and JS

 ### Project-Color-List: